 It may be most helpful to start with the bills that are already due.
-Vendors may be flexible on timing or be able to offer payment plans.
+Suppliers may be flexible on timing or be able to offer payment plans.

 For a snapshot of due and overdue bills, use the Unpaid bills report.

-To see how much you owe each of the vendors, use the Expenses by vendor summary.
+To see how much you owe each of the suppliers, use the Expenses by supplier summary.

 Explore options to defer loans and taxes

 To identify lenders or other note-holders to contact about requesting the deferral of loan payments, use the Transaction detail by account report.

 For a list of tax agencies, use the Taxable sales detail report.